dbader13/academic-kickstart/content/authors/alvaradorodriguez-oliver/_index.md

 pursue his Ph.D. at NJIT when he found amazing research opportunities and was offered a research assistant position with his advisor, David Bader.

+Oliver will join Hewlett Packard Enterprise (HPE) in June 2025.